earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

   end
 ```

-You’re using the `Phoenix.PubSub.broadcast_from/4` function, which allows you to broadcast a message describing a new socket state to all the LiveView clients that are subscribed to a topic.
-Notice that you’re not triggering the click event on the other clients, just letting them know that the socket state has changed.
+You're using the `Phoenix.PubSub.broadcast_from/4` function, which allows you to broadcast a message describing a new socket state to all the LiveView clients that are subscribed to a topic.
+Notice that you're not triggering the click event on the other clients, just letting them know that the socket state has changed.

-Finally, now that you’re broadcasting the socket updates, you need to tell your LiveView process how to handle the incoming broadcasts.
+Finally, now that you're broadcasting the socket updates, you need to tell your LiveView process how to handle the incoming broadcasts.
 For this, add a `handle_info/2` that will pattern match against the broadcast struct:

 ```elixir
   def handle_info(%{topic: @topic, payload: raised}, socket) do